witchard/mog/README.md

 * `name=<regex>` - Check if the file name matches the regex
 * `file=<regex>` - Check if the output of `file` matches the regex
+* `pygmentize=<regex>` - Check if the output of `pygmentize -N` matches the regex

+Note, one can specify `invert_match`, you can use this to cause a match when the regex does not match.

 ### Actions